Greater Growth Scenarios

 *Compared with 2045 baseline

-Travel Modeling Conclusions
+Travel Demand Model Conclusions

 - The patterns of congestion and cross-harbor travel show effective differentiation between the Greater Growth scenarios.
-The transportation performance measures portray a range of alternate futures that will provide a good resilience test for candidate alternatives for regional crossings.

-The economic model used information from the travel model to interpret how the scenarios affect regional trip efficiency and what the improvement or decline in efficiency might mean in terms of societal and economic costs.
+The economic model used information from the travel demand model to interpret how the scenarios affect regional trip efficiency and what the improvement or decline in efficiency might mean in terms of societal and economic costs.

 Economic Model Conclusions

 The table below indicates that, compared to the 2045 baseline societal costs, the Greater Growth on the Water scenario raises costs related to crashes and congestion, and the Greater Growth in Suburban/Greenfield scenario raises both congestion and freight-related costs.
-In total, however, only the Greater Growth on the Water scenario yields a net increase in societal costs.
+In total, only the Greater Growth on the Water scenario yields a net increase in societal costs

 Similarly, improvements in travel speeds and reductions in congestion in the Greater Growth in Urban Centers scenario results in significant travel time and reliability savings.